 The Grant loaf is a wholemeal loaf named after British nutritionist and food writer Doris Grant, whose recipe dates back to World War Two.
-She had noticed a peculiar phenomenon: wholemeal bread made in the traditional way (with lots of kneading) tastes nowhere as good as wholemeal bread that hasn't been kneaded at all.
+She had noticed a peculiar phenomenon: wholemeal bread made in the traditional way (with lots of kneading) tastes nowhere near as good as wholemeal bread that hasn't been kneaded at all.
 Go figure!

 I first learned to make this in the early 1980s, and I've been making it ever since.
 If I can, I use stone-ground wholemeal (it's better for you), but even the cheapest supermarket own-brand wholemeal tastes just as good.
 It's a very dense, rustic loaf, and it's quite delicious.

 4 cups strong wholemeal flour (sometimes called bread flour)

 7 gram sachet of fast action dried yeast

 100 ml boiling water, made up to 400 ml with cold water